Overview: The article covers important data security measures for your business to protect business data.

 4. Adopt a multi-step verification process

 Strong passwords help mitigate hacking threats.
 However, if you consider a tighter verification process with multi-steps, you can ensure accounts’ security.
-Authentication process with two steps usually includes logging into several online accounts using any device and getting extra confirmation through biometrics and security code.
+The authentication process with two steps usually includes logging into several online accounts using any device and getting extra confirmation through biometrics and security code.

 5. Keep Security Software Updated

-Having the latest updates from your security software keeps your operating system, browsers, and files safe from the different type of malware.
-Security software stands as the first line of defense during the cyber attack.
-The latest antivirus engine keeps a record of new malware and scans your devices against latest security updates.
+Having the latest updates from your security software keeps your operating system, browsers, and files safe from the different types of malware.
+Security software stands as the first line of defense during a cyber attack.
+The latest antivirus engine keeps a record of new malware and scans your devices against the latest security updates.

 6. Encrypt Important & Sensitive Data